 Would-be cubesat-constellation operator Sky and Space Global have announced that they have successfully demonstrated that nano-satellites can carry narrowband voice and message telephony between recently launched test satellites.
-Launched in June on an Indian PSLV launch, the three 3-DIAMONDS spacecraft: 3 DIAMONDS BLUE, GREEN and RED, used intersatellite S-Band communications to carry the signals.
-The mission has “retired the risk” for a planned US$160 million 200 satellite constellation in Low Earth Orbit (LEO) to carry voice, message and M2M (Machine-to-Machine)/Internet-of-Things communications.
+Launched in June on an Indian PSLV launch, the three 3-Diamons spacecraft: 3 Diamonds Blue, Green and Red, used inter-satellite S-Band communications to carry the signals.
+The mission has “retired the risk” for a planned US$160 million 200-satellite constellation in Low Earth Orbit to carry voice, message and M2M (Machine-to-Machine)/Internet-of-Things communications.

-The constellation is viewed as a likely serious challenge to the traditional higher-cost incumbents offering this sort of service to the market: Iridium, Globalstar and ORBCOMM.
-That is not to say that Sky and Space Global will not soon have their own new competitors, Kepler Communications and Else who are offering similar low cost cubesat constellations.
+The constellation is viewed as a serious challenge to the traditional higher-cost incumbents offering this sort of service to the market: Iridium, Globalstar and ORBCOMM.
+That is not to say that Sky and Space Global will not soon have their own new competitors, Kepler Communications and Else, which are offering similar low-cost cubesat constellations.